-The various grub.efi configuration files used by ZENworks can be found on your Imaging Server in the $/srv/tftp/efi/x86_64$ directory on Linux or the $$ZENWORKS_HOME$\share\tftp\efi\x86_64$ directory on Windows, where $$ZENWORKS_HOME$$ is the complete path of the ZENworks installation directory.
+The various bootx64.efi configuration files used by ZENworks can be found on your Imaging Server in the /srv/tftp/efi/x86_64 directory on Linux or the %ZENWORKS_HOME%\share\tftp\efi\x86_64 directory on Windows, where%ZENWORKS_HOME% is the complete path of the ZENworks installation directory.

-In ZENworks, when PXE devices are assigned preboot work, they are also told which grub.efi configuration file they should use to execute that work.
-Similarly, when using the Novell Preboot Services Menu, each menu option corresponds to a grub.efi configuration file.
-For more information on editing the menu for UEFI, see Section 2.4.4, "Editing the Novell Preboot Services Menu," on page 72.
+In ZENworks, when PXE devices are assigned preboot work, they are also told which bootx64.efi configuration file they should use to execute that work.
+Similarly, when using the Novell Preboot Services Menu, each menu option corresponds to a bootx64.efi configuration file.
+For more information on editing the menu for UEFI, see Section 2.4.4, "Editing the Novell Preboot Services Menu," on page 73.